anniedoris/2.12_team1a/README.md

 * Follow this tutorial: https://jetsonhacks.com/2019/12/22/install-realsense-camera-in-5-minutes-jetson-nano/
 * Make sure the RealSense camera is connected to the Jetson Orin Nano with
 1. Install FFmpeg using Homebrew on the PC and the Jetson Orin Nano.
-2. Enter this into the terminal on the Jetson Orin Nano: ```ffmpeg -f v4l2 -i /dev/video4 -c:v libx264 -preset ultrafast -crf 25  -b:v 6M -f rtp rtp://192.168.217.137:2000```
+2. Enter this into the terminal on the Jetson Orin Nano: ```ffmpeg -f v4l2 -i /dev/video4 -c:v libx264 -preset ultrafast -crf 25  -b:v 6M -f rtp rtp://192.168.217.137:2000``` (Check network settings on the PC to get the PC's IP address.
+Replace the numbers after ```rtp://``` with your PC's IP address.)
-3. Enter the terminal command ```ifconfig``` on the PC's terminal to check the IP address of the PC.
+3. Enter the terminal command ```ifconfig``` on the PC's terminal to confirm the Jetson Orin Nano IP address.
 4. Replace the numbers after ```rtp://``` in the following text with the IP address of the PC: ```ffmpeg -f v4l2 -i /dev/video4 -c:v libx264 -preset ultrafast -crf 25  -b:v 6M -f rtp rtp://192.168.217.137:2000```.
 Run this command in the Jetson's terminal.
+5. Step 4 generates values for a ```.sdp``` file.
+Copy the terms and save them as .sdp (in this case we saved them as ```real.sdp```.
-5. Run this command in the PC's terminal: ```ffplay -protocol_whitelist file,udp,rtp -i stream_ip.sdp```
+6. Run this command in the PC's terminal: ```ffplay -protocol_whitelist file,udp,rtp -i stream_ip.sdp```
-6. Run this command in the Jetson's terminal (substitute the IP address with the PC's IP address): ```ffmpeg -f v4l2 -i /dev/video4 -c:v libx264 -preset ultrafast -crf 25  -b:v 6M -f rtp rtp://192.168.217.137:2000```
+7. Run this command in the Jetson's terminal (substitute the IP address with the PC's IP address): ```ffmpeg -f v4l2 -i /dev/video4 -c:v libx264 -preset ultrafast -crf 25  -b:v 6M -f rtp rtp://192.168.217.137:2000```
-7. Video will stream from the camera to the PC screen.
+8. Video will stream from the camera to the PC screen.

 ## UR5